-At power-up and power-down, the device must not be selected; that is, CS# must follow the voltage applied on V{CC} until V{CC} reaches the correct values: $V{CC, min}$ at power-up and V{SS} at power-down.
+During the power-up and power-down, the device must not be selected; that is, CS# must follow the voltage applied on V{CC} until V{CC} reaches the correct values: V{CC, min} at power-up and V{SS} at power-down.
 NAND Flash devices are designed to prevent data corruption during power transitions.
-V{CC} is internally monitored and when V{CC} reaches the write inhibit voltage V{WI} , a minimum of 250 μ s must elapse before issuing a RESET (FFh) command.
-After issuing the RESET command, 1.25ms must elapse before issuing any other command.
-GET FEATURE command could be issued to poll the status register (OIP) before the first access.
+V{CC} is internally monitored.
+After the device V{CC} has reached the V{CC, min}, GET FEATURE command can be issued to poll the status register (OIP) before the first access.
 Normal precautions must be taken for supply line decoupling to stabilize the V{CC} supply.
-Each device in a system should have the V{CC} line decoupled by a suitable capacitor (typically 100nF) close to the package pins.
+Each device in a system should have the V{CC} line decoupled by a suitable capacitor (recommended 4.7μF + 0.1μF) close to the package pins.